 - Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - o Chapters 3 and 4 give the details about your medical services. - Chapters 5 and 6 give the details about your Part D prescription drug coverage. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
+Use this Evidence of Coverage document to learn what is covered for you and the rules you need to follow to get your covered services. - o Chapters 3 and 4 give the details about your medical services. - If you have any other health insurance coverage in addition to our plan, or separate prescription drug coverage, you are required to tell us.
 Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your plan membership card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
+Show your plan membership card whenever you get your medical care. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
 Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-thecounter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - You must continue to pay a premium for your Medicare Part B to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - o If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-remain a member of the plan.
+As a plan member, you are responsible for these payments: - You must continue to pay your premium for your Medicare Part B to remain a member of the plan. - o For some of your medical services covered by the plan, you must pay your share of the cost when you get the service. - If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).